-Nineteen years on, the memories of Ground Zero's heroic first-responders live on for New Yorkers.
+Twenty-one years on, the memories of Ground Zero's heroic first responders live on for New Yorkers.

 It still feels like September 11, 2001, just happened.
 How could I forget?
-Every morning on my way to and from work I still pass the Franciscan friary on West 31st Street where victim No 1, the revered Father Mychal Judge, chaplain to the fire department, hurriedly changed from his Franciscan robe into his Fire Department chaplain’s uniform and rushed to help his beloved firefighters.
+Every morning on my way to and from work I pass the Franciscan friary on West 31st Street where victim number one, the revered Father Mychal Judge, chaplain to the fire department, hurriedly changed from his Franciscan robe into his Fire Department chaplain’s uniform and rushed to help his beloved firefighters.

 He was killed in the first collapse.
 A French camera crew caught the moment seconds before he died, as he prayed fervently for the men around him trying to save lives.
 He actually died of a heart attack, it was later determined, and became the symbolic first victim of the inferno that day.

 He was a true man of God, a great friend to Officer Steven MacDonald and his son Conor and wife Patty after Steve was paralyzed from the neck down by a bullet while chasing down a criminal in Central Park.

 That's how I mostly knew Mychal – showing up with the MacDonald family, making sure Steve met all the dignitaries at our events from President Clinton on down.
 He was impossible not to like.

 There are banners across the road at the fire station opposite the friary, all of them remembering the fallen firemen.
 There is a new generation of firemen there now, looking impossibly young to me, but the bravery and camaraderie are evident even from afar.
 This is a close-knit community.